Welcome Letter

 WELCOME!

 I look forward to working with you.
 This class emphasis is to learn about personal wellness across the lifespan that includes several dimensions of health.
 We take time to examine personal wellness patterns.
 This course is for everyone.
 Our outcomes include improving ability for an individual to make informed health decisions.
 A primary objective is to learn more about prevention of chronic and communicable conditions that include mental health and addiction.
 My hope is that the student will leave the course with a greater understanding about diverse health risk factors that include a range of cultural norms, issues including aging, disability, and a multi-gender lens.
 This means learning about male, female and other gender health concerns.
-There is also an introduction to a range of health careers.
+There is also an introduction to health based careers.

 Textbook